Universal teases 'Fast & Furious 7,' Jolie film

 The movie stars Jack O'Connell and will be released on Christmas Day (December 25) this year.

-CinemaCon is a four-day convention in Las Vegas where movie studios promote their upcoming films to theatre owners with sneak peaks and appearances by actors and directors.
+CinemaCon is a four-day convention in Las Vegas where movie studios promote their upcoming films to theater owners with sneak peaks and appearances by actors and directors.

 Universal, a unit of Comcast Corp, ended its presentation with clips from "Fifty Shades of Grey" starring Dakota Johnson and Jamie Dornan.